SebastianMaierEPFL/talentedsoup-website/e_i.md

        width="100%" alt="network visualization" />
 </noscript>

-Friendship network illustration for selected stocks, constructed from log-returns computed using adjusted closing prices.
+* Figure 3: Friendship network illustration for selected stocks, constructed from log-returns computed using adjusted closing prices.
 For each pair of assets, the Pearson correlation of returns is computed; if the absolute correlation exceeds 0.5, the assets are considered connected.*
 <div class="flourish-embed flourish-network" data-src="visualisation/26824327"></div>
 <script src="https://public.flourish.studio/resources/embed.js"></script>
 <noscript>